SilentFez/Userstyles/README.md

 Install [Stylus](https://github.com/openstyles/stylus) for your browser.

-Open the Stylus addon, click write new style and then under Mozilla Format choose import and paste the entire content of your chosen css-file.
+Open the Stylus addon, click write new style and then under Mozilla Format choose import and paste the entire content of your chosen css-file and click overwrite style.

 Save the style and it will automatically be applied.